 If this doesn't resolve the problem, we recommend turning the feature back on.

 Check your computer for malware that could be preventing Google Chrome from connecting to a web server.
 Learn more about removing malware from your computer.

 Still having problems?
 Let us know in the help forum.
 In particular, tell us if a specific tab is using a high amount of CPU (central processing unit), compared to other tabs you have opened.
 You can use the Task Manager to check CPU usage per tab.

 If you experience similar problems loading pages in other browsers on your computer, here are a few suggestions:

 - Try visiting another site.
 The site you're trying to open may be temporarily down.

-- Are you experiencing page loading issues in Internet Explorer and Google Chrome, but not Firefox?
+- Check your proxy setup.
+Are you experiencing page loading issues in Internet Explorer and Google Chrome, but not Firefox?
 If so, this could indicate an issue with your proxy setup.
 If you use a proxy server, try turning it off in your Windows network settings.
 See more information in the Microsoft help site.

 - Close other programs that you have opened on your computer.
 They may be using up a lot of memory on your computer, causing your browsers to behave slowly.